Facts on Energy Access

 Access to Energy

-- According to the 2013 World Energy Outlook, about 1.3 billion people do not have access to electricity.
+- About 1.3 billion people do not have access to electricity, according to the 2013 World Energy Outlook.

 - Most of the people with lack of energy access live in rural areas of developing countries.